0x7357/puppeteer-extra-plugin-human-typing/README.md

 ## Features

 - gives `page` the function `.typeHuman()` which "humanizes" the writing of input elements
-- makes, up to the specified percentage chance, typos and automatically corrects them
+- makes, up to the specified percentage chance, typos and automatically corrects them (or keeps them with a given chance)

 ## Installation